Waterperry/ctf/README.md

 ```
 Note the LLM docker image must be running.

-To send a single message (configurable in the Python script so you can add new-lines etc.):
+To send a single message to each challenge endpoint (configurable in the Python script so you can add new-lines etc.):
 ```bash
 python3 scripts/send_single_message.py
 ```